Ext groups in Homotopy Type Theory

 The right-hand side above is the domain of a \((-1)\)-truncated map into the (1-truncated) space \(G\) consisting of \(\kappa\)-compact \(R\)-modules \(E\) equipped with a monomorphism \(i : A \to E\) and an epimorphism \(p : E \to B\).
 The object \(\iSES{R}(B,A)\) is the domain of a \((-1)\)-truncated map into the corresponding object \(G'\) of such things in \(\Xc\).
-By \cref{pro:recover-Ext-spaces}(i) applied to the abelian category \(\eMod{R}\), the previous lemma, and~\cite[Theorem~4.3.4]{Fla22}, the space of global points of \(G'\) is naturally equivalent to \(G\).
-Thus both sides of the equivalence above are fibered over \(G\), and we can therefore obtain the desired equivalence from a fibrewise bi-implication (which yields an equivalence since the maps are \((-1)\)-truncated).
-We need to check that the internal proposition \(\mtt{IsExact}(i,p)\) holds if and only \(i\) and \(p\) define an exact complex in the usual sense.
+By \cref{pro:recover-Ext-spaces}(i) applied to the abelian category \(\eMod{R}\), the previous lemma, and~\cite[Theorem~4.3.4]{Fla22}, we have a pullback-stable equivalence between the space of global points of \(G'\) and \(G\).
+It follows that both sides of the equivalence above are naturally fibred over \(G\), and we can therefore obtain the desired equivalence from a fibrewise bi-implication (which yields an equivalence since the maps are \((-1)\)-truncated).
+Note that pullback-stability of the equivalence \(\Xc(1,G') \simeq G\) will automatically imply pullback-stability of this equivalence between \((-1)\)-truncated maps.
+It therefore remains to check that the internal proposition \(\mtt{IsExact}(i,p)\) holds if and only \(i\) and \(p\) define an exact complex in the usual sense.

 The proposition \( \mtt{IsExact}(i,p) \) consists of a witness that the internally induced map \( A \to \mtt{ker}(p) \) is $(-1)$-connected.
 The module \( \mtt{ker}(p) \) is clearly equivalent to the externally defined kernel \( \on{ker}(p) \), both being given by the fibre over the global point \( 0 : 1 \to B \).
 Under this equivalence, the aforementioned witness implies that the induced map \( A \to \on{ker}(p) \) is surjective (i.e., \((-1)\)-connected), and vice-versa.